-I'm a doctoral candidate and NDSEG Fellow in the Physics Department at Harvard University specializing in biophysics.
-I work in the Levine Lab studying interactions between the systemic and cell level stress responses in C. elegans.
-My work includes:
+I have a PhD from the Physics Department at Harvard University, specializing in biophysics.
+I worked in the Levine Lab studying interactions between the systemic and cell level stress responses in C. elegans.
+My doctoral work included:

 - Imaging and quantifying molecular components of the heat shock stress response in C. elegans using microfluidics and fluorescence microscopy.